The Leadership Challenge in the Energy Sector

 - Being a Quick Study

 - Putting People at Ease

 From the derailment list, both groups rated Failure to Meet Business Objectives with the lowest score, suggesting that energy leaders are usually effective at meeting business objectives.

 Solutions for Energy Industry Leaders

 Efforts can (and should) be made at both the individual level and at the organization level to understand to improve and foster leadership development in these areas.

 Strengthening the ability to lead employees and teams is the top priority for energy organizations looking to invest in talent development.
 In parallel, the research suggests, energy organizations should help their current and upcoming leadership pool to think strategically about developing the skills and perspectives needed to grow and succeed in the industry.

 As the energy sector faces challenges and changes, how can it address these leadership priorities?
 How can the leadership needs of organizations best be developed as leaders operate in real-time in the context of regulatory, environmental, geopolitical, and global pressures?

 This information can help senior management facilitate conversations about the organizational leadership capacity and to create new approaches to developing energy industry leaders.
-Using our research as a starting point, energy organizations have the opportunity to reassess their leadership strategies and place their talent development efforts where they will have the most impact for the future.
+Using our research as a starting point, energy organizations have the opportunity to reassess their leadership strategies and place their talent development efforts where they’ll have the most impact on the future.

 Ready to Take the Next Step?